MaskingTechnology/jitar/documentation/04_basic_features.md

 ## Orchestration

-Orchestration is the proces of finding and running segmented procedures that are spread over multiple nodes.
+Orchestration is the process of finding and running segmented procedures that are spread over multiple nodes.
 The [gateway](03_runtime_services#gateway) is responsible for this task and keeps track of all nodes and the procedures they contain.

 Besides configuring the segmentation, no extra configuration is needed.
 When a node is started, it will register itself at the gateway.
 When a procedure is called, the gateway will find the node that contains the procedure and forward the request to that node.